Navigating Digital Transformation, while assuring GxP Compliance

 People in a futuristic office representing digital transformation

 For clinical-stage life sciences companies, the transition to digital systems is critical for scaling operations, particularly after a successful New Drug Application (NDA) with the FDA.
 This shift, however, must be managed with careful attention to GxP (Good Practice) compliance to meet regulatory requirements such as 21 CFR Part 11 and Annex 11, and considering guidelines such as GAMP5.
-As IT directors and compliance functions support these transformation, maintaining data integrity, ensuring system validation, and adhering to industry standards become central concerns.
+As IT directors and compliance functions support these transformations, maintaining data integrity, ensuring system validation, and adhering to industry standards become central concerns.

 In this post, we explore the common challenges IT directors and teams face in managing digital transitions while maintaining GxP compliance, and we offer practical solutions to ensure your organization’s systems and records remain audit-ready.
 To give you some background to data and record expectations of digital solutions we have listed some GxP compliance expectations.